CCA-Public/digital-archives-manual/guides/diskimaging.md

 Before moving on to the disk imaging process, make sure you are using the disk-imaging workstation (DSK-065-14) in the CCA Digital Lab.
 Create a project folder in which you will save your work.
 Name this folder something memorable and meaningful, such as an accession or an identification number.

-#### Disk imaging

-Steps:
-1. Virus scan
+Steps for imaging physical media with IsoBuster:

-* Prior to creating the disk image, virus scan the media using ESET Endpoint Antivirus.
+* Prior to creating the disk image, virus scan the media using SentinelOne Antivirus.
-   * Open ESET Endpoint Antivirus from the Start menu.
-   * From the left side menu, select “Computer scan”, click on “Custom scan” and then select the media to begin the virus scan.
+   * Right click on the file or folder you wish to scan, and select "Scan for threats" in the dropdown menu.
    * If there are no viruses, proceed with the next step.
-If ESET finds viruses, stop, note the virus(es) encountered in the versement   stabilization spreadsheet, set the media aside and consult the Digital Archivist.
+If SentinelOne finds viruses, stop, note the virus(es) encountered in the versement stabilization spreadsheet, set the media aside and consult the Digital Archivist.

-2. Settings
 * Prior to disk imaging, go through the following settings.
 You may need to change some settings, depending on your needs for your digital preservation project.
    * **Image File Size** - Under the Options menu, go to **Image files**.
 Under *Image File Creation*, **uncheck** the *Split large Image Files to specified size* option.
    * **Cuesheet file** - Still under **Image files**.
 Under *Select when a cuesheet file will be created*, select **Always after a CD, DVD or BD image is created**.
    * **MD5 Checksum file** - Still under **Image files**, go to *Select when an MD5 checksum file will be created* and select **Always after an image is created**.

-3. Create a disk image
 * Start IsoBuster from the Start Menu.

 IsoBuster automatically reads the entire content of the disk and displays a tree view of the repositories and files on the left side column.
 If not, select the right option drive in the drop-down box below the menu.
 The message “No media present” shows up if there is no disk mounted to the drive.